Best Time To Visit Greece? Understanding The Greek Seasons & When To Go

-If you prefer warmer temperatures, choose regions such as the Peloponnese or islands like Rhodes or Crete, both enjoying several sunny days during the winter season with temperatures ranging from 10 to 20 degrees.
+If you prefer warmer temperatures, choose regions such as the Peloponnese or islands like Rhodes or Crete, enjoying several sunny days during the winter season with temperatures ranging from 10 to 20 degrees.

 Avid skiers and winter enthusiasts will find a wide choice of destinations to explore and discover.
 Some of them are loved by locals who can be more passionate about winter landscapes and cold weather than you might think.

-Places to practice winter sports include the Velouxi Ski Resort, in Karpenisi a town in Evrytania.
+Places to practice winter sports include the Velouxi Ski Resort in Karpenisi, a town in Evrytania.
 The resort is about five hours from Athens and is a magnificent destination for snowboarding, with its one-of-a-kind snowboard park.
 Greeks also love to ski in Mount Parnassos, Volos, and Kalavryta, to mention a few.

 Thessaloniki is the second most important city in Greece.
-It’s a young and pretty much alive destination, where thousands of students all over Greece come to study in the most important university in the country.
+It’s a young and pretty much alive destination, where thousands of students all over Greece come to study at the most important university in the country.
 For this reason, the city is a vibrant destination all year round, and it does not close its doors during winter.